-Immunotherapy for mesothelioma is still an experimental treatment type, so patients can only receive this new treatment through participation in clinical trials.
-Each trial creates their own criteria, which can include things like type of mesothelioma, cell type, stage and patient age.
-If interested in participating in a clinical trial, patients should discuss potential benefits and risks with their medical team, who can also assist them in finding available studies they may be eligible for.
+In general, most mesothelioma patients can be candidates for immunotherapy, given as standard therapy or through participation in clinical trials.
+Patients with certain types of pre-existing immune conditions may not be eligible for immunotherapy.
+Each clinical trial has unique criteria, which can include things like type of mesothelioma, cell type, stage and patient age.
+If interested in receiving immotherapy or participating in a clinical trial, patients should discuss potential benefits and risks with their medical team.

-Immunotherapy is a growing field of cancer research, not just for mesothelioma.
-As cancer research continues, more clinical trials for the emerging treatment will likely become available.
-Researchers hope to continue to improve the efficacy of the treatment and eventually achieve FDA approval, allowing the treatment to be widely available to more patients.
+Immunotherapy is a growing field of cancer research and therapy, not just for mesothelioma.
+As cancer research progresses, more clinical trials for the emerging treatment will likely become available.
+Researchers hope to continue to improve the efficacy of the treatment and eventually achieve FDA approval and/or inclusion in nationally recognized treatment guidelines, allowing the treatment to be widely available to more patients.

 Author: Linda Molinari